666-eth/gensyn-ai/README.md

 cp ~/swarm.pem ./swarm.pem
 ```
 * If you had any local changes, you have to do it again.

+Now you can rerun your node from Step `4) Run the swarm`.

 ---

 # Troubleshooting: